The deadline for some art and design courses is 18:00 (UK time) on Saturday 24 March.

 University or college

-- Within seven days of the date on your welcome email you can swap the choice in Track.
-After seven days, and up to 14 days, call us to swap the choice for you.
+- Within 14 days of the date on your welcome email you can swap the choice in Track.

 - However, you can't swap a choice after 30 June.